Chapter 1 HTML

 Technically, everything except for the

 DOCTYPE declaration is optional since in most cases the browser can automatically fill the missing parts.
-For clarity, most websites nevertheless include the above minimal structure, and so will we.
+Nevertheless, for consistency and completeness, it is recommended to include the above minimal structure in any HTML document, which is what we will do in this book.

 As mentioned above, the primary role of HTML code is to specify the contents of a web page.
 The type of elements being used and their ordering determine the structure of information that is being displayed in the browser.